statelyai/xstate/docs/guides/transitions.md

 ## External Transitions

-External transitions _will_ exit and reenter the state node in which the transition is defined.
+External transitions _will_ exit and re-enter the state node in which the transition is defined.
 In the above example, the parent `word` state node (the root state node) will have its `exit` and `entry` actions executed on its transitions.

 By default, transitions are external, but any transition can be made external by explicitly setting `{ internal: false }` on the transition.